smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

     <#Code#>
 }

+// With MoudleID
 let getInteriorVehicleData = SDLGetInteriorVehicleData(andSubscribeToModuleType: .radio, moduleId: "<#ModuleID#>") sdlManager.send(request: getInteriorVehicleData) { (req, res, err) in
     guard let response = res as?
+SDLGetInteriorVehicleDataResponse else { return }
+    // This can now be used to retrieve initialData data
+    <#Code#>
+}

+// Without MoudleID
+let getInteriorVehicleData = SDLGetInteriorVehicleData(andSubscribeToModuleType: .radio)
+sdlManager.send(request: getInteriorVehicleData) { (req, res, err) in guard let response = res as?
 SDLGetInteriorVehicleDataResponse else { return }
 // This can now be used to retrieve initialData data
 <#Code#>
 }
 ```
 !@